pixel

 At HS Law, we handle car accident and truck accident cases.
 Many of our clients were hurt when the other driver had his “head up his apps.”
 In those cases which go into litigation, one of the first steps we take is obtain the other driver’s cell records through a subpoena or what is known as a :nonparty request for the production of documents”.
 While the cell records do not always tell the whole story, oftentimes we can see that the driver was texting in the moments prior to the crash.
 It is a problem that does not appear to be going away anytime soon.

-If you were hurt by driver with his head up his apps, please contact the attorneys at HS at (404) 400-1175.
+If you were hurt by driver with his head up his apps, please contact the distracted driving attorneys and car accident attorneys at HS at (404) 400-1175.
 We are here to help.

 Hurt By Driver With Head Up His Apps™ is a trademark of Horst Shewmaker, LLC.
 All rights reserved.